medialab/minet/docs/cli.md

                                 MINET_YOUTUBE_KEY env variable.
   --start-time START_TIME       The oldest UTC datetime from which the videos
                                 will be retrieved (start-time is included).
-The date should have the format :
+The date should have the format:
                                 "YYYY-MM-DDTHH:mm:ssZ" but incomplete dates will
                                 be completed for you e.g. "2002-04".
   -s, --select SELECT           Columns of -i/--input CSV file to include in the